otiemann/moodle-chatgpt/README.md

 # ChatGPT #

 This is a Moodle plugin for using ChatGPT in Moodle.
-It asks for a prompt and returns the response from ChatGPT.
+It lets the user choose if a page or a label should be created and then asks for a prompt and returns the response from ChatGPT.
 The response is then saved to the database and displayed on the page.

 ## Installing via uploaded ZIP file ##